NiklasMerz/ion-icon-generator/README.md

 # ion-icon-generator

-> At now this is a quick and dirty fork of the excellent CLI tool: [icon-font-generator](https://github.com/Workshape/icon-font-generator)
+> At now this is a quick and dirty fork of the excellent CLI tool: [icon-font-generator](https://github.com/Workshape/icon-font-generator).
+Stay tuned

+## About
+This tool is a fork of [icon-font-generator](https://github.com/Workshape/icon-font-generator) with customization for generating Ionic icons.
+It runs with NodeJS, generates fonts with [ webfonts-generator](https://www.npmjs.com/package/webfonts-generator) and integrates easily with your Ionic project build (WIP).

-## How to use
+## How to use from the command line

 ```
 npm i -g ion-icon-generator